Metrist-Software/product-docs/vitepress/docs/monitors/metrist_azuredevops.md

   },
   "steps": [{
     "check_logical_name": "CloneRepo",
-    "description": "This step attempts to clone a given repository."
+    "description": "This step attempts to clone a given repository.", "timeout_secs": 900
   }, {
     "check_logical_name": "PushCode",
-    "description": "This step attempts to checkout a new branch, write a file, add, commit, and push changes to a given repository."
+    "description": "This step attempts to checkout a new branch, write a file, add, commit, and push changes to a given repository.", "timeout_secs": 900
   }, {
     "check_logical_name": "RemoveRemoteBranch",
-    "description": "This step attempts to remove the new branch created in a previous step."
+    "description": "This step attempts to remove the new branch created in a previous step.", "timeout_secs": 900
   }]
 }
 ```